HimanshuMishra123/Jenkins-Zero-To-Herocopied/shared-libraries/README.md

 2. **Reusable Functions:** Encapsulated logic that can be invoked with parameters.
 3. **Standardization:** Ensures that all pipelines follow a consistent structure and practice.

-#### Advantages of Using Shared Libraries
-1. **Reduced Code Duplication:** Common tasks such as checking out code, running tests, or deploying to production are centralized in one location.
-2. **Easier Maintenance:** Changes in one place can be propagated across all pipelines, making it easier to update or fix issues.
-3. **Consistent Quality and Security Practices:** Ensures that all pipelines adhere to the same quality and security standards.
-4. **Improved Onboarding:** New team members can easily understand and use existing pipelines, reducing the learning curve.
-5. **Low Code Approach:** By abstracting common tasks, the amount of code written in individual pipelines is reduced, leading to fewer errors and a more streamlined development process.

 #### Implementing Shared Libraries